corrze/Personal-Website/README.md

-# This is my personal website made during the Summer of 2025, one of my first projects.
+# This is my personal website made during the Summer of 2025.
+It will act like a main hub to view all my other works and to know more about me